 Why do I Need to Detox from Alcohol at an Inpatient Rehab?

-Detox from alcohol is a dangerous process, and could potentially be fatal. medically assisted supervision supported by trained specialists is crucial to ensure the patient is safe.
+Detox from alcohol is a dangerous process, and could potentially be fatal. medically assisted supervision supported by trained specialists is crucial to ensure the client is safe.
 A proper medical assessment before starting detox helps build a plan of what substance abuse treatment is a medical necessity.
-An expert gathers information about a patient’s medical, physical, and mental health history, and details about their substance use disorders.
+An expert gathers information about a client’s medical, physical, and mental health history, and details about their substance use disorders.
 This information helps to develop a personalized treatment plan and avoid any complications.

 Physical and Psychological Symptoms of Withdrawal